 Pre-surgery counseling is often a monthly appointment, although that can vary depending on your specific needs.
 This allows us to get to know you beyond your medical history.
 We’ll discuss your eating habits, true, but also the kinds of activities that stimulate you, your family history, work history, past and present relationships, and even your upbringing.
 The last is important because that often informs how you first began your relationship with food and how that evolved to where you are today.

-By having some to listen outside their social circle, many patients feel more comfortable opening up and discussing issues that they’ve struggled to communicate to their family and friends.
+By having some to listen outside their social circle, many of our New Jersey bariatric counseling patients feel more comfortable opening up and discussing issues that they’ve struggled to communicate to their family and friends.
 A big part of this is learning to understand and alter your relationship to eating, from emotional to reactive reasons for dealing with stress, anxiety, or any other triggers that cause your eating patterns.

 During your session, you will begin to slowly change your eating habits - nothing too extreme, however, because that often fails.
 Instead, you will gradually learn to make choices that can have a big impact on your caloric intake, which affects your overall weight loss.
 Eventually, you’ll begin to manage your eating on your own.

 Once you’ve started to understand your triggers, then it’s time to dig into the expectations for your eating once you’ve undergone your surgery.
 This involves a whole lot of restrictions, particularly in the first month after your surgery as your stomach heals.
 This is why it’s extremely important to have pre-surgery counseling so you know exactly what to expect.